 Shoppers in Tasmania are the same as elsewhere in the country… eager to snare a bargain with their Christmas dollars.
 Elizabeth Street Mall in Hobart was a veritable hive of activity on Boxing Day.
 Not my scene though.

-So what was my scene on Boxing Day I hear you ask?
+So what was my scene on Boxing Day?
 With such magnificent weather to appreciate, we spent the morning on the Hobart waterfront.
 The Taste Festival starts 28 December, and the leaders of the Sydney to Hobart will be due to arrive about then too.
 So the town has an air of expectancy without being insanely busy.

 Cruising Around Hobart on Boxing Day

 Gavin and the kids took a ride with Wild Thing Adventures.
 When they returned from the adrenalin-fuelled hour, they were overflowing with enthusiasm.
 Awesome was one word bandied around quite freely!
 Once I sort the photos and decipher their rabble, I’ll share more about the cruise, another of the many great things to do in Hobart.